Ademie/midtrans_android/README.md

 ## Usage

-To use this plugin, add `midtrans_sdk` as a dependency in your [pubspec.yaml](https://flutter.dev/docs/development/packages-and-plugins/using-packages) file.
+To use this plugin, add `midtrans_sdk_android` as a dependency in your [pubspec.yaml](https://flutter.dev/docs/development/packages-and-plugins/using-packages) file.

 ## Getting started

-See the [example](example) directory for a sample about start payment by using snap token which using `midtrans_sdk`.
+See the [example](example) directory for a sample about start payment by using snap token which using `midtrans_sdk_android`.

 ### Android